 - For any dataset that has been added to a flow, you can review and perform actions on it.
 See Flow View Page.

-- If you are not wrangling the datasets immediately, the datasets you just imported are listed at the top of the Datasets page.
-See Datasets Page.
+- If you are not wrangling the datasets immediately, the datasets you just imported are listed at the top of the Library page.
+See Library Page.

 Import Multiple Datasets

 You can import multiple datasets from multiple sources at the same time.
-In the Import Data page, continue selecting sources from the same or different connections, and additional dataset cards are added to the right panel.
+In the Import Data page, continue selecting sources, and additional dataset cards are added to the right panel.